contao/docs/docs/manual/installation/install-extensions.en.md

 weight: 60
 ---

-{{% notice warning %}}
-This article is machine translated.
-{{% /notice %}}

 ## Search for extensions

 To find a suitable extension for a desired function, you have three options.

-### website
+### Website

-You can search for an extension on the website [extensions.contao.org](https://extensions.contao.org/).
+You can search for an extension on the [extensions.contao.org](https://extensions.contao.org/) website.

 ![Extensions search on extensions.contao.org](/de/installation/images/de/erweiterungssuche-extensions-contao-org.png?classes=shadow)

 ### Contao Manager

-You can search for an extension in the Contao Manager of your installation.
+You can search for an extension directly within the Contao Manager of your installation.

 ![Advanced search in Contao Manager](/de/installation/images/de/erweiterungssuche-im-contao-manager.png?classes=shadow)